Menu

 Rother District Council more crisply say:

-The Council reserves the right to reject any comments which in its opinion contains comments that are deemed to be potentially libellous, defamatory, threatening, abusive or contravenes the provisions of the Equality Act 2010.
+The Council reserves the right to reject any comments which in its opinion contain comments that are deemed to be potentially libellous, defamatory, threatening, abusive or contravene the provisions of the Equality Act 2010.

 Those safeguards are reasonable, but can still be abused.
 The redacted material here was not in any way excessive or abusive.
 Two issues arise: how much respect is the planning department deserving of?
 Not much if they suppress adverse criticism to the point that they can’t in practice be disagreed with.